 FAQs

-Your current financial circumstances will determine whether investing is better than saving, but investments, especially riskier ones, have the potential to provide a much better return on investment than the interest rate offered by a bank.
-However, they could also lead to you losing money that would otherwise have been safe in savings.
-For investors looking to beat inflation and improve on the interest available with a savings account, it could be worth investing in indices, which track the price movements of a group of assets, such as stocks.
+Your current financial circumstances will determine whether investing is better than saving.
+However, investors looking to beat inflation and improve on their potential interest could consider investing in indices, which track the price movements of a group of assets, such as stocks.

 Not having spare cash on hand to manage short-term cash flow problems can result in you missing out on some of the beneficial aspects of investing.
-If you become a forced seller of an asset, you might sell when prices are low.
 Having an emergency fund allows your investment strategy to play out as planned.

 You are never too young or too old to start investing.
-It takes time to start seeing a return on any investment, so it’s better to start investing as early as possible.
+However, it may be better to start investing as early as possible because results take some time.
 A long-term view can incorporate the benefits of compounding and help you ride out the ups and downs of the market.